Legacy Giving: Leave a gift in your will

-It is in the best interests of Oxfam Canada if you would create an unrestricted bequest to Oxfam Canada for “its general charitable purpose”.
-If a bequest gift is restricted for a specific purpose, please include the following clause in your Will that release the funds for other purposes, should the restriction not be operational at the time the gift is realized:
+It is in the best interests of Oxfam Canada if you would allow for an unrestricted bequest to Oxfam Canada for “its general charitable purpose”.
+Should your bequest gift be restricted for a specific purpose, please include the following clause:

 “If Oxfam Canada’s program areas change and it becomes impossible or impractical to satisfy any particular restriction, Oxfam Canada may make the decision as to where the proceeds of that gift may be spent, consistent with the donor’s original intent to the extent possible”.

 Every effort will be made to contact the lawyer of the estate and/or living relatives to advise them of the change in how the funds are to be used.
-Please do let us know if you intend to make a restricted bequest by contacting Rowena.Griffiths@oxfam.org.
+Please do let us know if you intend to make a restricted bequest by contacting Rowena at 613-237-5236 extension 2209 or Rowena.Griffiths@oxfam.org.

-Something that you may want to consider is to provide your charitable beneficiaries with a copy of your Will.
-If you do decide to leave a bequest to Oxfam Canada, please do let us know as we would like to acknowledge your decision and it would help us plan for our future work.
-You can contact us or fill out and return the Legacy Statement of Intent Form.
+Something that you may want to consider is to provide your charitable beneficiaries with a copy of your will or the portion that pertains to them.
+If you do decide to leave a bequest to Oxfam Canada, please do let us know as we would like to thank you; and knowing in advance would help us plan for our future work.

 A Gift of Life Insurance

 A gift of life insurance is an affordable way to make a real difference.
 A modest annual premium, paid over time, can result in a significant future legacy.

 Ways to donate life insurance: